>

 Educational neuroscience draws evidence from several fields of study to deepen our understanding of learning and teaching and debunk some 'neuromyths'.

-Educationalists Professor Derek Bell and Richard Newton Chance explain the latest thinking about thinking.
+Educationalist Professor Derek Bell and Richard Newton-Chance explain the latest thinking about thinking.

 ASCL's Leader Magazine 2019